Parents – let’s talk about SEX!

 Teach them that sex is something to enjoy.
 That respect and consent in the bedroom is something that should be held in the utmost regard.
 Sex is something that someone should feel pressured into doing.
 Wait till you are ready to have sex, whether that be at the age of 19, 20, 30, after marriage or never!

-Ensure that your kids know about STDs and how despite the importance of acting responsibly, STD is not a bad word and that they shouldn’t be afraid to talk about it.
+Ensure that your kids know about STDs and how despite the importance of acting responsibly, STD is not a bad term and that they shouldn’t be afraid to talk about it.
 Likewise, teach them to never condemn those who may have tested positive for one.
 We need to encourage kids to get tested, not shame those who may have one.

 I hope that this guide or series of tips will help you start conversations around sex in your household.
 Your kids are never too young to start their journey about learning about respect, consent, sexuality and more.
 These healthy, open, honest and engaging conversations you have with your kids about sex will pave the way for them to grow up to be decent, righteous and moral human beings.